ada-c17/back-end-inspiration-board/api_reference.md

 `{ "title": string, "owner": string }`

-| *Title is required for successful creation, but owner can be an empty string.*
+| *Both title and owner are required to not be empty for successful creation.*

 **Response body:** String with success message.